Helsingfors Skridskoklubb

-Helsingfors Skridskoklubb (in Swedish, HSK), in Finnish Helsingin Luistinklubi, is the oldest figure skating club in Finland.
+Helsingfors Skridskoklubb (Swedish; commonly abbreviated to HSK), also known as Helsingin Luistinklubi in Finnish, is the oldest figure skating club in Finland.
 It was founded in Helsinki in 1875.
-When spoken in Finnish, the Swedish name is, however, more common than the Finnish, the only abbreviation used is HSK.

 HSK in figure skating

 HSK trains athletes and non-professionals in three figure skating disciplines: single skating, ice dance and synchronized skating.
+Nadja Franck was an early member.
 The club's most successful skaters include the ice dance pair Susanna Rahkamo/Petri Kokko, who are the 1995 European champions and 1995 World silver medalists.
 HSK has synchronized skating teams at all competitive levels: Team Unique at the senior, Team Mystique at the junior, Team Dynamique at the novice and Team Sympatique at the intermediate level.
 The club trains beginners' teams and teams in the open leagues as well.

 Team Unique

 The senior team Team Unique are the 2013 World and Finnish Champions.

 Team Mystique

 The junior team Team Mystique are the 2004 and 2005 silver medalists at the Junior World Challenge Cup.